Flotomate/product_docs/source/purchase-management/introduction-purchase-management.rst

 =========

 Fictitious Inc is on-boarding five people in the Marketing department.
 A person from the HR department has filed a Request with the Helpdesk to allot five laptops to the new recruits.
-A Technician who is assigned (it could be any other Technician) to the Request takes the following actions to resolve the Request.
+A Technician who is assigned (Learn More About :doc:`Assignment <assigning-a-po>`) (it could be any other Technician) to the Request takes the following actions to resolve the Request.

 .. note:: Purchase is a multi-stage process.
 Learn about the entire :doc:`Purchase Management workflow <purchase-management-workflow>`.